-- Include a hands-on day in the field to install a living shoreline along a stretch of beach at the Old Woman Creek preserve.
+- Include a hands-on day in the field to install a living shoreline.
+Sites will be identified for future training programs.

 Participants receive a certificate of program completion valid for three years, Professional Development Hours (PDHs), and American Planning Association (APA) certification maintenance credit.